Chapter 83: Half-half

-“I, also, don’t want to talk about the details of what happened or I am afraid we will get nowhere.”
+“I, also, don’t want to talk about the details of what happened,” said Kathleen, “or I am afraid, we will get nowhere.”

 “I think that is harsh,” said Thomas.

-“Perhaps, but you are asking for my trust.
-I don’t give it lightly.
-I must be able to know that the person I am trusting is the same person when he is with other people as he is with me.
-Otherwise, you will end up betraying me in a thousand small ways, if not big ones.
-I have a right to say this because I do not give my trust to those who do not warrant it.
-I cannot.”
+“Perhaps,” said Kathleen, “but you are asking for my trust and I don’t give it lightly.
+I must be able to know that the person I am trusting is trustworthy.
+Otherwise, you will end up betraying me in a thousand small ways, if not big ones.”

 “I won’t try and defend myself,” said Thomas.
-“I can’t promise to do what you ask because, frankly, most of the time, I can’t even see myself being that way.
-However, I will trust that you are saying this in good will and with the intention of helping us both.”
+“I can’t even see myself being that way.
+However, I will trust that you are saying this in goodwill with the intention of helping us both.”